thosgood/this-weeks-finds/markdown/151-200/week188.md

     [4 choose 2] = 1 + q + 2q2 + q3 + q4

-Okay, enough of this\... now for some references.
+Okay, enough of this... now for some references.

-I\'ve already given lots of Young diagram references in
-\"[week157](week157.html)\", and lots of references on q-binomial coeffients and the like in \"[week183](week183.html)\" -
-\"[week185](week185.html)\".
-So, I\'ll just give some references to Pascal\'s triangle and this \"UV = qVU\" business.
+I've already given lots of Young diagram references in ["Week 157"](#week157), and lots of references on q-binomial coeffients and the like in ["Week 183"](#week183) - ["Week 185"](#week185).
+So, I'll just give some references to Pascal's triangle and this "UV = qVU" business.

-Here\'s the best place to learn the history of Pascal\'s triangle:
+Here's the best place to learn the history of Pascal's triangle:

-1\) A. W. F. Edwards, Pascal\'s Arithmetical Triangle, Charles Griffin and Co., London, 1987.
+1\) A. W. F. Edwards, Pascal's Arithmetical Triangle, Charles Griffin and Co., London, 1987.

-You\'ll see that the basic idea of Pascal\'s triangle goes back to Mersenne in 1636, and Tartaglia in 1556, and the Hindu mathematician Bhaskara in 1150, and the Jain mathematician Mahavira in 850\... and so on into the mists of time.
+You'll see that the basic idea of Pascal's triangle goes back to Mersenne in 1636, and Tartaglia in 1556, and the Hindu mathematician Bhaskara in 1150, and the Jain mathematician Mahavira in 850... and so on into the mists of time.

-You\'ll also see that around 1655, Wallis came up with his wonderful
+You'll also see that around 1655, Wallis came up with his wonderful
 formula:

            2 4 4 6 6 8 8
     π/4 = - - - - - - - ...
            3 3 5 5 7 7 9

-by relating Pascal\'s triangle to the integral for the area of a quarter-circle!
+by relating Pascal's triangle to the integral for the area of a quarter-circle!
 His method was ingenious and daring: it consisted of taking an integral formula for binomial coefficients, extrapolating it to guess that

     4/π = (1 choose 1/2)

-and then using properties of Pascal\'s triangle to express the right-hand side as an infinite product!
+and then using properties of Pascal's triangle to express the right-hand side as an infinite product!
 One reason I like this is that I want to categorify the number π.
-Let me explain\....
+Let me explain....

-Jim Dolan and I have a way to assign non-integral cardinalities to groupoids (see \"[week147](week147.html)\").
+Jim Dolan and I have a way to assign non-integral cardinalities to groupoids (see ["Week 147"](#week147)).
 The cardinality of the groupoid of finite sets is e, and this actually explains lots of things about e once you understand it.
-So, I\'m always on the lookout for a really nice groupoid whose cardinality is related to π.
-It\'s easy to find groupoids that do the job; the hard part is finding one that does so in an enlightening way.
+So, I'm always on the lookout for a really nice groupoid whose cardinality is related to π.
+It's easy to find groupoids that do the job; the hard part is finding one that does so in an enlightening way.
 Of course π is a subtler number than e, so this may be hard.